Don’t Blame The Tool For The Mechanic’s Lack Of Skill

 So How Can You Tell If Your Advertising Is Good Or Bad?

 Here are 10 questions I have used to evaluate advertising throughout my career.
 If an advertisement fails on one or more of these points the probability is high that you will not see a return on your investment.
+If you are looking for the advertising that is effective but still affordable go through Grassroots Advertising services.
 My strong counsel is to 1) stop and take a deep breath, 2) delay your investment in that print ad, and 3) rework the creative until you have satisfactory answers to all 10 questions.

 10 Questions to Evaluate Your Advertisement